EGA-archive/LocalEGA/docs/encryption.rst

 instance, and prepended to the encrypted original file.
 The prepended part is called the Crypt4GH header.

-The header contains then the necessary information to decrypt the data portion, including some offset to apply, in case the data portion was meant to be chopped.
-This is useful is the data portion contains information about a chromosome which does not land on segment boundaries.
-The offset allows to recover the relevant data without decrypting and re-encrypting the data portion.

 .. image:: https://crypt4gh.readthedocs.io/en/latest/_images/encryption.png
    :target: https://crypt4gh.readthedocs.io/en/latest/_images/encryption.png
    :alt: Encryption

 There are `several advantages for using the Crypt4GH format
 <https://crypt4gh.readthedocs.io/en/latest/encryption.html>`_.
 The